maplibre/workshop/README.md

 <img src="https://github.com/user-attachments/assets/0a398a4a-cfbe-4275-8c58-9cd92f9d73e3" width="50%" />

 After downloading the Docker image that we prepared for you you will be dropped into a shell.
+If not, click the small Plus sign above the terminal window to create another shell.

 ## 1. Tile Generation